Groitzsch: History

 The original Sorbian name was Groisca.

 The oldest archaeological finds in the town district date from approximately 4000 BC.
 The area was comparatively densely populated in prehistoric times, and after the migration of Germanic tribes, Slavic peoples, referred to as Sorbs, migrated into the region after in the 7th century.
 Based on the continuity of pre-Slavic place names, it is likely that Thuringian settlements remained until the 8th or 9th century.
 During the Ostsiedlung of the early Middle Ages, the population mixed with settlers from Thuringia and Franconia.
 In the history of the town traces of Jewish life are also found.

 The town was first mentioned in 1039 in the famous Pegauer Annals as a settlement next to an early medieval castle.
 This was one of the principal fortifies places in the region in the 11th and 12th century and is the location of some of the earliest known stone buildings in Saxony.
 In 1070 count Wiprecht exchanged his inherited estate in Balsamgau for the lordship of Groitzsch.
 He was a supporter of emperors Heinrich IV and Heinrich V, but opposed the latter in 1113, for which he was imprisoned until 1117.
 After restoration of his estate he was enfeoffed with the burgraviate of Magdeburg in 1118 and the margraviate of Meißen in 1123.
 The coat of arms of the town adopted in 1891, showing a silver horse armoured in gold walking on a red shield, has been designed after count Wiprecht's.

 In 1214 Groitzsch was awarded town privileges.
 The castle was destroyed in the wars descending upon the region around 1300.

 Shoemaking has been a traditional industry in Groitzsch since the Middle Ages.
 The produce was sold on the Leipzig Fair.
 The surrounding countryside with its fertile soil is shaped by agriculture.
-New industries were established in the 19th century, and the town was enlargened.
+New industries were established in the 19th century, and the town was enlarged.
 In 1874 the Gaschwitz-Meuselwitz railway opened with a station in Groitzsch, and the opening of the Neukieritzsch-Pegau railway in 1909 made the town an interchange point.

 The town and in particular the area around the railway station suffered heavy damage in aerial bombardments in World War II.
 American troops liberated Groitzsch on 14 April 1945 and left on 30 June 1945, after which date Soviet troops occupied the area.